openssl/otc/futures.md

 - create EVP_AEAD_CIPHER
   This should have been done when they were invented.
 Is it too late to do it now?

+- AEAD for enc
+  Introduce a different command for this?
+  We'd need to define a file format for this.
+  Should be limited to decryptions that fit into memory.

 - fetchable signature algorithms
   - [#10512](https://github.com/openssl/openssl/issues/10512)